paul-norman/go-fiber-storage/postgres/README.md

 	// Optional.
 Default is 10 * time.Second
 	GCInterval time.Duration

-	// Prefix to allow different types of information in the same table (namespace)
+	// Namespace to allow different types of information in the same table
 	//
 	// Optional.
 Default is ""
-	Prefix string
+	Namespace string
 }
 ```